mrqa/MRQA-Shared-Task-2019/README.md

 ## Overview

+The MRQA 2019 Shared Task focuses on generalization in question answering.
+An effective question answering system should do more than merely interpolate from the training set to answer test examples drawn from the same distribution: it should also be able to extrapolate to out-of-distribution examples — a significantly harder challenge.

-The 2019 MRQA Shared Task focuses on extractive question answering.
+The format of the task is extractive question answering.
 Given a question and context passage, systems must find the word or phrase in the document that best answers the question.
 While this format is somewhat restrictive, it allows us to leverage many existing datasets, and its simplicity helps us focus on out-of-domain generalization, instead of other important but orthogonal challenges.

 We release an official training dataset containing examples from existing extractive QA datasets, and evaluate submitted models on ten hidden test datasets.
 Both train and test datasets have the same format described above, but may differ in some of the following ways: